-Amendment No. 6 to Form 10
+Amendment No. 5 to Form 10

-GENERAL FORM FOR REGISTRATION OF SECURITIES PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934 ncorporated t as specified in its charter) New York (State or Other Jurisdiction of Incorporation or Organization) 81-2983623 (I.R.S.
-Employer Identification Number) 2 33 Mount Airy Road, Suite 100 ( Basking Ridge, New Jersey Address of Principal Executive Offices) 07920 (Zip Code) umber, including area code: 758-1200 Securities to be registered purs suant to Section 12(b) of the Act: Title of Each Class to be so Registered Common Stock, par value \$0.01 Name of Each Exchange on Which Each Class is to be Registered New York Stock Exchange 9 1 suant to Section 12(g) of the Act: one. • a non-accelerated filer, or a smaller reporting com nt is a large accelerated filer, an accelerated filer, pany.
-See the definitions of "large accelerated filer," " in Rule 12b-2 of the Securities Exchange Act of 1934.
-Large accelerated filer Accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting compa nny) Smaller reporting company
+GENERAL FORM FOR REGISTRATION OF SECURITIES PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934

+Conduent Ir (Exact name of registrant a as specified in its charter) New York 81-2983623 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification Number) 233 Mount Airy Road, Suite 100 Basking Ridge, New Jersey (Address of Principal Executive Offices) 07920 (Zip Code) Registrant's telephone nun (908) 75 Securities to be registered pursu ant to Section 12(b) of the Act: Title of Each Class to be so Registered Name of Each Exchange on Which Each Class is to be Registered Common Stock, par value \$0.01 New York Stock Exchange Securities to be registered pursu Noi Indicate by check mark whether the registrant a non-accelerated filer, or a smaller reporting comp. "accelerated filer" and "smaller reporting company" i any.
+See the definitions of "large accelerated filer," Large accelerated filer Accelerated filer Non-accelerated filer oxtimes (Do not check if a smaller reporting company y) Smaller reporting company